nTh0rn/nth0rn.github.io/content/articles/raycaster1.0.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To see why, let's follow a quick timeline of this raycaster.
 First, let's look at the first functioning demo I got running.
 #### First running version of raycaster
 ![](/videos/raycaster1.0/wrong_depth.webp)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As you can probably tell, I had not yet figured out exactly how to calculate the depth of walls.
 This version of the raycaster lacked parallax depth, which honestly gave a pretty cool effect.
-I also wrote to the screen line-by-line at this point using ```cout << "";```, and *dear God* was it slow.
-As it turns out, writing 60 lines 30-60 times a second to the screen takes a *lot* out of C++.
-Basically, ```cout``` is very CPU intensive, which is why I eventually moved onto printing directly to the terminal-buffer.
+I also wrote to the screen line-by-line at this point using ```cout```, and *boy* was it slow.
+As it turns out, writing 60 lines 30-60 times a second to the screen takes a *lot* out of C++. ```cout``` is very CPU intensive, which is why I eventually moved onto printing directly to the terminal-buffer.
 However, its this line-by-line approach that allowed for my favorite form of visual glitching.
 #### First iteration of screen glitching
 ![](/videos/raycaster1.0/old_glitch.webp)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To understand how this glitching works, you first need to understand a bit of how my program works.